Ghalbeyou/Hyper-Edtor/README.md

-# Hyper-Edtor
+# Hyper Editor
-Edit multi files once
+Edit multi files once!

+## Compilling
+Just compile with c++ ez

+## How to download compiled version?
+go to releases